-But first, let’s look back because this is also my 8 Years of Travel post.
+But first, let’s look back because this is also my 8 Years of travel update.

 I love the summer, because well, it’s summer, but also because for 3 months I get to think, this time in 2010 I was in the USA working at a Summer Camp and this is where my love and addiction to travel really started.

 I wrote a 5 Years of Travel post which explains what I got up to from 2010-2015 (it was an awesome 5 years!).
 I loved reading this post back recently, especially the end where I summarise what I want the next 5 years to bring.
-It’s safe to say that some of those things have happened – seeing more of Asia, some of them didn’t – I nearly went to New Zealand twice on a working holiday visa and didn’t both times meaning I lost my visa (you can read more about that in Calming the Addiction to Leave), some are yet to happen – India, Canada, and some have happened in different ways because that’s life and that’s fine.
+It’s safe to say that some of those things have happened – seeing more of Asia, some of them didn’t – I nearly went to New Zealand twice on a working holiday visa and didn’t both times meaning I lost my visa, some are yet to happen – India, Canada, and some have happened in different ways because that’s life and that’s fine.

 Anyway, nearly 2 and a half years later, I’m still in London, I settled into life here, I got restless and then I seemed to settle again.
 I also experienced all of the positives that London gives- an unlimited amount of things to do, the potential to meet new friends, quick and cheap flights to Europe and lots of opportunities for blogging.